 It would be best to just die.

-This is a double negative phrase turning into a possible, and it ultimately has the meaning of 有り得る.
-It is a predicate phrase, but in today's Japanese, the sentence should in the copula.
+This is a double negative phrase which functions as a positive expression, and it ultimately has the meaning of 有り得る.
+Although it is a predicate phrase, it is still followed by the copula.
 Remember thatしも is here to show emphasis (強調）.
 It is seldom used in the spoken language, but it can still show up.

 It's not to say that the kid doesn't have (any) hope.